I’ve not paid for a music download before today, and I’m not sure I will again.

-I’ve not paid for any music downloads until today.
-I read in Stuff magazine that Tescos (yes Tescos) now have their own music download store; this seemed an amazing diversification for a supermarket chain but what really caught my eye was that the downloads are 192Kbps WMA files – my chosen music format.
+I read in Stuff magazine that Tescos(yes, that Tesco) now have their own music download store; this seemed an amazing diversification for a supermarket chain, but what really caught my eye was that the downloads are 192Kbps WMA files – my chosen music format.

 So I thought I’d have a look tonight.

-The store itself is fairly unremarkable and in fact is rather unattractive.
-However, I saw that they have the new Chemical Brothers single Galvanise available and at only 79 pence I thought I’d make my first music download purchase.
+The store itself is fairly unremarkable and, in fact, is rather unattractive.
+However, I saw that they have the new Chemical Brothers single, Galvanise, available and at only 79 pence, I thought I’d make my first music download purchase.

-The purchase itself went well, I downloaded the file without any problems and Windows Media Player 10 played the track with no problems at all.
+The purchase itself went well; I downloaded the file without any problems, and Windows Media Player 10 played the track with no problems at all.

 However, I am unable to transfer the track to my Rio Karma.

-Either I am doing something wrong or downloaded music with the associated DRM sucks even more than I thought.
+Either I am doing something wrong, or downloaded music with the associated DRM sucks even more than I thought.